Experts Weigh in on How Medicare Could Improve Elder Care Benefits

 We all know Medicare could make some improvements.
 Quality Home Health Care with flexible qualifications, removing the Coverage Gap, and Personal Aide Care after being hospitalized would certainly make a difference.
 These changes could be the driving force that fuels overall better coverage for beneficiaries across the nation.

-While it is difficult to see Medicare reducing its deductibles and out of pocket costs, or adding dental, vision and hearing, I hope to one day see that change.
+While it is difficult to see Medicare reducing its deductibles and out of pocket costs, I hope to one day see that change.
 It is important that policymakers focus on fundamental reforms positive for both beneficiaries and taxpayers.

 Cutting deductibles and adding dental, just to increase a premium or add a tax is counterproductive.
 Medicare needs to be thinking of prevention, having Personal Aide Care after hospitalization could reduce hospitalization future costs.